Studia Politica, vol. VIII, no. 2, 2008

 CAMIL-ALEXANDRU PÂRVU, Taking Representation Seriously: Expertise, Participation and the Government of Risks, pp. 233-244

-This short article aims to question some of the arguments advanced in recent democratic theory that use a certain understanding of the science-politics relation in order to advocate for participatory procedures at the expense of political representation.
-It critically examines the conceptual and normative assumptions of a certain framing of the legitimacy problem that is based on Science and Technology Studies (STS) findings, and offers an argument for a renewed interest in the complex yet rich normative potential of political representation.
+This short article aims to question some of the arguments advanced in recent democratic theory that uses a certain understanding of the science-politics relation in order to advocate for participatory procedures at the expense of political representation.
+It critically examines the conceptual and normative assumptions of a certain framing of the legitimacy problem that is based on Science and Technology Studies (STS) findings and offers an argument for a renewed interest in the complex yet rich normative potential of political representation.

 RADU CARP, Creştinism şi democraţie.
 Un posibil model de teorie şi acţiune politică, pp. 245-266

 Christianity and Democracy.
 A Possible Model of Theory and Political Action